nivlab/nivlab.github.io/docs/library/library.md

 {: .no_toc }
 *Toward a universal law of generalization for psychological science*

-> The classic paper on generalization, deriving that the probability of generalization from one stimulus to another should decay approximately exponential with the psychological distance between the stimuli, which is confirmed by a range of empirical evidence.
+> The classic paper on generalization, deriving that the probability of generalization from one stimulus to another should decay approximately exponentially with the psychological distance between the stimuli, which is confirmed by a range of empirical evidence.

 #### [Anderson (1991)](https://psycnet.apa.org/record/1991-32228-001)
 {: .no_toc }